wn/duuetblast/README.md

         - When time is below 5, time textbecomes red
         - When highscore is broken, score text become gold colour.
 - Nice background
-- Preview level from `LevelSelector`
+- Preview level screenshot from `LevelSelector`
 - End game screen
     - Show if broke highscore or not.
 - Allow deletion of levels!